bgdn-r/sc-task/README.md

 in `./provisioning/roles/fetcher/defaults/main.yml`

 [Quoter](./quoter/README.md) docs
-> You can set the quoter Docker image if you want to pull the image from the registry in instead of building it on the VM `./provisioning/roles/quoter/defaults/main.yml`
+> You can edit the default variables for the quoter by making changes to the following file:
+`./provisioning/roles/quoter/defaults/main.yml`